10 tips for designing the most beautiful logo

 Tip #2: ...
 While being original

 It is in fact the right balance of your cocktail between similar and differentiating codes that will make your logo effective.
 We would like to tell you that this balance is easy to find.
 But we never lie.
 Except when someone asks us if we're okay and we answer "yes" even though Crazy Frog hasn't released an album since 2009.
 Finding that balance isn't easy, but once you do, you'll definitely recognize it...
-And you'll have the power to shine as brightly as Bruce Willis' skull in the sea of dull hair of your competition.
+And you'll have the power to shine as brightly as Bruce Willis' head in the sea of the dull hair of your competition.

 Tip #3: Think about your symbols